spacetelescope/webbpsf/docsource/webbpsf.rst

 >>> mynircam = NIRCam()
 >>> result = mynircam.calcPSF(fov_arcsec=7, oversample=2, filter='F250M')
 >>> result2= mynircam.calcPSF(fov_pixels=512, oversample=2, filter='F250M')

+In the latter example, you will in fact get an array which is 1024 pixels on a side: 512 physical detector pixels, times an oversampling of 2.

 By default, the PSF will be centered at the exact center of the output array.
 This means that if the PSF is computed on an array with an odd number of pixels, the